The Perfect Ireland and Scotland Itinerary

 - Tips on how to plan a trip to Ireland and Scotland

-- Ireland and Scotland Itinerary – Ireland road trip
+- Ireland Scotland Itinerary – Ireland road trip

 - Ireland and Scotland itinerary day 1: Explore Dublin